 If you want to propose a coherent body of macroeconomic thought then you have to address the key questions of full employment and price stability.

-Second, from a normative perspective, the goals – particularly full employment – make sense, in my opinion.
+Second, from a normative perspective, these goals – particularly full employment – make sense.
 Those who want a job in the formal economy should not be prevented from obtaining one simply because of poor macroeconomic management.
-Given our current understanding of flexible exchange-rate fiat currency systems, it is clear that these two goals can be attained simultaneously through a job guarantee.
-The job-guarantee wage would place a floor under all other wages, anchoring the price system, while the spend on a ‘price rule’ rather than ‘quantity rule’ would ensure all who wanted a job in the formal economy at that wage could obtain one.
+Given our current understanding of sovereign currency systems, it is clear that both full employment and price stability can be attained through a job guarantee.
+The job-guarantee wage would place a floor under all other wages, anchoring the price system, while the spend on a ‘price rule’ rather than ‘quantity rule’ (in which the currency-issuing government purchases all labor power supplied at the program wage) would ensure that all who wanted a job in the formal economy at the defined wage could obtain one.

-My view is that the JIG could help us work towards numerous goals simultaneously.
+A JIG could help us work towards numerous goals simultaneously.

 1. It would open up the option of free time so that those who were ready to embrace it could do so.

-4. I think this floor could actually be more effective as a nominal price anchor than a conventional job guarantee.
-The reason is that only those who really wanted to work in the formal economy would opt for the voluntary job guarantee.
-The diligence, effort and quality of work would be better, providing a better source of additional or alternative workers to employers in the broader economy.
+4. This floor might actually be more effective as a nominal price anchor than a standalone job guarantee.
+The reason is that only those who really wanted formal employment would opt for the job guarantee, providing a stronger signal to employers in general.

 People in category (ii), if compelled to participate in a job guarantee, might add less of value to society than they could if freed to pursue their own vocations either individually or in voluntary association with others.